 The Domestic Abuse Bill was reintroduced in March 2020.
-The bill passed through the House of Commons, and received its first reading in the House of Lords on Tuesday 7th July 2020.
+The bill passed through the House of Commons, and received its first reading in the House of Lords on Tuesday 7th July 2020, and its Second Reading on Tuesday 5th January 2021.
+You can watch an overview of some of the contributions relevant to this briefing here.
+Committee Stage in the House of Lords began on Monday 25th January 2021.

-Agenda welcomes the new provisions made in the bill, including banning cross-examination by perpetrators in court, new powers given to the Domestic Abuse Commissioner, the statutory duty on local authorities to provide accommodation-based support and secure tenancies to survivors, and the inclusion of children in the statutory definition of domestic abuse.
+Agenda welcomes the new provisions made in the bill, including banning cross-examination by perpetrators in court, new powers given to the Domestic Abuse Commissioner, the statutory duty on local authorities to provide accommodation-based support to survivors, and the inclusion of children in the statutory definition of domestic abuse.

 However, there are still important gaps in bill that limit its potential to truly transform the response to domestic abuse.
-As the Member of Parliament for Blaydon, Liz Twist, highlighted during the Report stage debate:
+As the Member of Parliament for Blaydon, Liz Twist, highlighted during the Report stage debate in the House of Commons: